ivolnov/iplayer/README.md

 A player application powered by [itunes API ](https://itunes.apple.com/search?term=hendrix).

 Features:
- - a screen with a list of tracks with artist, track name and an album image for the given keyword(5+ characters only).
+ - a screen with a list of tracks for the given keyword(5+ characters): an artist, a track name and an album image.
  - a screen with a player: a play/pause button and a progress bar.